-- Soak the raisins and currants in a large cup or small bowl, pour boilinghot water over it, and let soak for 10 minutes
+- Soak the raisins and currants in a large cup or small bowl, pour boilinghot water over it, and let soak for 10 minutes.

-- Peel and core the apple, and dice into pieces (no bigger than a raisin), and sprinkle with lemon juice (for flavor and so they don't turn brown)
+- Peel and core the apple, and dice into pieces (about the size of a small raisin), and sprinkle with lemon juice (for flavor and so they don't turn brown).

 - Drain the raisins & currants, and pat them dry with paper towels.
 The put them in the sieve, spread some flour on top of them, and toss.

-- Bit by bit, pour some milk mix into the middle of the flour, and stir-in the surrounding flour with a wooden spoon or with a hand-mixer with dough hooks
+- Bit by bit, pour some milk mix into the middle of the flour, and stir-in the surrounding flour with a large spoon.

 - Stir the raisins, currants, candied orange peel, and apple into the batter.
 Fold the fruit into the batter with a large spoon, and then fold the dough over for about 2 minutes.

 - Fry the oliebollen until all the batter is used up:

-- Dip a metal ice cream scoop (or two large table spoons) into the hot oil, then scoop up batter and let it slide into the hot oil (or use one of the table spoons to scoop up batter, and the other spoon to slide the batter of the first spoon into the oil).
+- Briefly dip two large spoons into the hot oil, then scoop up batter and let it slide into the hot oil (or use one of the table spoons to scoop up batter, and the other spoon to slide the batter of the first spoon into the oil).

 - Do not make the batter balls too big, as it may take too long for the inside to be cooked.

-- Do not fry more than 3-4 at a time, as putting batter into the oil causes its temperature to drop and you also need room to turn over the balls.
+- Do not fry more than 3-4 balls at a time, as putting batter into the oil causes its temperature to drop and you also need room to turn over the balls.

-- When done, scoop the oliebollen out of the oil with a slotted spoon, and put in the colander to drain
+- When done, scoop the oliebollen out of the oil with a slotted spoon, and put in the paper-lined colander to drain.

 Myself, frying oliebollen in a quiet corner of my terrace - 1-January-2016